 Trend: more and more seasonal mortality

 In the period 1999-2010, the average number of deaths from influenza was less than 2,000 per year.
 (That number is modeled, never measured (sic!).
 Source: Rivm).
-In the last five years, that has more than tripled.
-If you see such a development in the cost structure of your company, you have to do something about it.
-Could the next five years see another doubling or tripling of that misery?
+This has more than tripled in the last five years.
+If you see such a development in the cost structure of your company, you need to do something about it.
+Could this misery double or triple again in the next five years?
 Shouldn't you see if that trend can be reversed?

 Who is doing something about the advancing flu seasons?